 Landscaping for the senses: sight

 For the Carré des Jardiniers 2019 contest, part of the finalists’ score will be awarded by professionals specialized in one of the five senses.
 What do the senses do for landscapes?
 How can you use them in your garden designs?
 Each month until the next Paysalia show, the jurors will explain their points of view.
-This month, following on from last month’s scents, we discuss the pleasure of the eyes with decorative artist Catherine Painvin, an entrepreneur in many fields.
+This month, we discuss the pleasure of the eyes with decorative artist Catherine Painvin, an entrepreneur in many fields.

 “Being a perfectionist, views are fundamental and green spaces must look good.”